Navjotbians/Face-Detection-with-Viola-Johns/README.md

 # Multiple-Face-Detection

-This is my project to fulfil the requirement of the course at uOttawa This project is about detecting all the faces from the image.
+In this work, face detection algorithm for multiple faces is presented.
+MATLAB tool is used to implement this work.
+Accuracy and computation time is used to evaluate the performance of the proposed algorithm.